k0itsu/devops-tutorial/README.md

 as I could.

 k3s-ansible playbooks/roles are from https://github.com/k3s-io/k3s-ansible
+* I think we're going to use the digital ocean kubeadm tutorial to springboard from.

 vagrant ssh k3s_master to reach the k3s cluster make sure to run kubectl commands as sudo
+    * find a way to fix this

 TODO:
 - set up k3s using ansible